GLOBAL MARKETS-Shares, dollar slip on weak U.S. economic data

 “We’re in that point where we rallied off the low and the next step is less certain.
 The corporate earnings will probably help decide it, but we’re only at the beginning of the reporting period,” Meckler said.

-The reaction to the retail sales report may be overdone, as on a year-over-year basis, the data show the American consumer is doing just fine, Russell Price, senior economist at Ameriprise Financial Services Inc in Troy, Michigan.

-“The solid consumer story remains in place,” Price said.
-“We’ve hit a little bit of softness with hiring and manufacturing activity, but I think those are relatively temporary factors,” he said.

-MSCI’s all-country world index of the equity performance of 46 countries fell 0.24 percent, while the pan-regional FTSEurofirst 300 index in Europe closed down 0.8 percent at 1,405.78.
+MSCI’s all-country world index of the equity performance of 46 countries fell 0.38 percent, while the pan-regional FTSEurofirst 300 index in Europe fell 0.72 percent.

 Among banks, JPMorgan shares fell 2.7 percent to $59.87, a day after the bank reported third-quarter results that fell short of estimates.